If your vehicle has been damaged by flooding, it must not be used again under any circumstances because it is no longer safe.

 The major components of a vehicle’s electrical system are:

-Most parts of a flood-damaged vehicle can be recycled, except for the major components of its electrical system and any parts that could pose a health risk, such as those made up in whole or in part of absorbent material (fabric, foam, etc.), because they could harbour bacteria or mould.
+Most parts of a flood-damaged vehicle can be recycled, except for the major components of its electrical system and any parts that could pose a health risk, such as those made in whole or in part of absorbent material (fabric, foam, etc.), because they could harbour bacteria or mould.

 Have the vehicle inspected by a professional.